Alex Penfold on Youth Mental Health Day 2023: Insights from a Mental Health Nurse and...

 I work collaboratively within an extensive multi-disciplinary team to ensure the client is at the heart of the therapeutic process and I am highly effective at forming trusting relationships with my clients, their families and professional colleagues to achieve positive outcomes.

 In addition to acute observational and analytical skills, I have experience of a wide range of formal and informal approaches to assessment.
 Additionally, I have extensive training and knowledge of evidence-based, best practice in a wide range of Total Communication (TC) and Alternative and Augmentative Communication (AAC) approaches that I call on to negotiate an appropriate intervention plan that enables people to achieve their full communicative potential.
 This may include:

 • Verbal approaches (speech sounds and spoken language.)

 • Visual strategies to support communication, including PECS and a range of autism-friendly approaches.

 • Objects of Reference or other tactile symbol systems.

 • Signing systems, including BSL, Makaton, and tactile signing (on-body and hand-under-hand signing.)

 I have extensive experience of providing training to families and education and health professionals.
 I am also able to support others to implement intervention plans.
 I am experienced at writing Education, Health and Care (EHCP) plans, and I have written Speech & Language Therapy reports for a range of other formal purposes.

-I have a specialist dysphagia qualification and have managed the eating, drinking and swallowing needs of people with acute brain injury, learning difficulties and additional disabilities for over 10 years.
+I have a specialist dysphagia qualification and have managed the eating, drinking and swallowing needs of people with learning difficulties and additional disabilities for over 10 years.